themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 The pattern is clear: the tool layer is becoming an instruction layer.

-That is the part most teams are not ready for.
+Many teams are still building the operational habits for this.

 ## Threat scenarios that matter